 Under most circumstances, a parent’s obligation to support their child in Texas ends when the child turns eighteen or has graduated from high school, whichever comes later.

 The family code also provides that if child support continues beyond age 18, the child must be going to high school full-time.

 If you have a disabled child, the court may order you to continue providing support well beyond their 18th birthday.

 Best Interest of the Child

 As a parent, deciding what is in the best interests of your children will be among the most important decisions you will ever make.
 Some of those decisions will come quickly, but many others will be challenging for both parties.
-Of course, there is a vital emotional component in every child custody case, whether decisions are made for one child or several children.
-When custody is contested, the stresses, delays, and costs of court proceedings can increase exponentially.
+Of course, every child custody case contains a vital emotional component, whether it involves decisions for one child or several children.
+Contested custody increases the stresses, delays, and costs of court proceedings exponentially.

 One of the best ways to prepare for your case is to learn everything you can about Texas child custody laws and proceedings.
 With this goal in mind, this article and those that follow will help to demystify the custody process and help you build a solid foundation for legal decision-making.

 Before getting started, note that the term “child custody” is not used in Texas law.
 In its place is conservatorship.
 It is not uncommon to hear even attorneys use the term child custody because of its everyday use and recognition in society.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce“

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: “13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them” Today!“